SP5320/business-colab-platform/README.md

 5. Access the application at `http://localhost:3000`.

 ## Backend
-The backend of CollabConnect is built using Node.js.
+The backend of this platform is built using Node.js.

 ### Repository
 [Backend Repository](https://github.com/nisarg0606/CollabConnect)